 Mid-Sentence

-And as I examined the former bodyguard, assessing his condition and initiating care, he just kept talking.
+And as I examined the former bodyguard, assessing his condition and initiating care, he just kept talking, pausing only long enough to comply with my probing into his medical complaints.

 Decades of debate.
 No consensus.
 And here I was, riding in the back of an ambulance with a man who had been there.
 He looked small on my stretcher.
 But I could picture him, his boxer’s frame filling out a 1930s suit, crouching with gun drawn amid the chaos.